 Tractor pulling is a motorsport race where modified tractors pull a heavy sled along a track.
 The friction and resulting resistance to being pulled by the sled vary from minimal at the starting line and increases until the tractor can no longer pull it.
 The winner is the tractor that can pull the sled the farthest!

-Consequently, the tractors start off moving quickly, but each foot of ground covered causes the friction to increase such that what seemed comfortable at first becomes impossible and the tractor stops.
+Consequently, the tractors start off moving quickly, but each foot of ground covered causes the friction to increase such that what seemed comfortable at first becomes impossible, and the tractor stops.
 In this way, each tractor is tested only up to the limit it can endure and no more.
-Therefore, no one can cross the finish line for all will meet their match somewhere on the journey down the track; even tractors with multiple engines producing thousands of horsepower are not able to complete the race!
+Therefore, no one can cross the finish line, for all will meet their match somewhere on the journey down the track; even tractors with multiple engines producing thousands of horsepower cannot complete the race!

 Phase IV: Death of self-will (self-abandonment or brokenness stage) (Philippians 3:10…being conformed to His death,)